-Does your Denver arts organization advance artistic excellence or innovation in the arts, and increase cultural participation?
+Does your arts organization enrich Denver’s cultural life and landscape, and increase cultural participation?
 Find out if you qualify for a grant.
 Learn more.

 We’re honoring and adding momentum to the meaningful work of nonprofit leaders and individuals who are making significant contributions to our quality of life in Colorado.
 Learn more.

 Stay connected to your cultural community, and to the many resources we’re curating to help advance and diversify Denver’s art scene.
 Learn more.

 In the early fall, Bonfils–Stanton Foundation and The Denver Foundation awarded nearly $1.2 million to 41 organizations thanks to the COVID-19 Arts & Culture Relief Fund.
 Now, the Foundations are gearing up for a second round of emergency funding.

 As COVID-19 continues to spread throughout Colorado, the arts & culture organizations are witnessing a dramatic, unexpected loss in revenue unlike anything seen in our lifetime.
 A recent SCFD Impact Survey helps paint the devastating loss to the sector from April 2020 – September 2020.
 Of 244 organizations surveyed, 80 percent of them have experienced moderately to extremely severe financial impacts – and 75 percent of respondents were only moderately confident or not confident at all they would survive.

 The pandemic forced many changes overnight for many nonprofits.
 They went from having their doors open to serve their communities to having to observe strict COVID-19 restrictions.
 Many leaders behind the scenes are Livingston Fellows, and they had to react quickly and figure out how to successfully operate their organizations virtually and create new programs along the way.